-Bull trout redd counts in Quartz Creek since 1995 have been variable (Figure 6).
-Although overall trend is positive, annual variation limits our ability to statistically distinguish this relationship from a stable (zero slope) population.
-We observed a total of 35 redds in Quartz and West Fork Quartz creeks in 2004 (Table 1).
-The average number of redds of the period of record was 74.9 redds.
-The 2004 observation of 49 redds was 34.5% lower than the average over the period of record.
-A log jam located approximately 0.25 miles upstream of the confluence of West Fork Quartz Creek in 2002 and 2003 may have limited bull trout spawner escapement during these years.
-This log jam was removed prior to adult bull trout upstream migration in 2004.
-There was a slight increase in redds found in 2008.
+Bull trout redd counts in Quartz Creek between 1989 and 2001 were variable but the trend was positive and significant (Figure 6).
+Between 2001 and 2013 the trend was negative and significant.
+We observed a total of 14 redds in Quartz and West Fork Quartz creeks in 2013 (Table 1).
+The average number of redds of the period of record was 60 redds.
+The 2013 observation of 14 redds was 23.3% of the average over the period of record and redd counts stabilized at much lower numbers since.
+Several log jams located upstream of the confluence of West Fork Quartz Creek may have limited bull trout spawner escapement during these years.
+One log jam was removed prior to adult bull trout upstream migration in 2004.
+Additionally, using genetic analysis, Dehaan and Adams (2011) found that greater than 50 percent of bull trout downstream of Libby Dam originated upstream of the dam.
+It is likely that as the bull trout population decreased as shown by redd counts, that lessened the entrainment and had a direct negative effect on redd counts in Quartz Creek.

 Figure 6.
-Bull trout redd counts and trend analysis for Quartz Creek (including West Fork Quartz) 1990-2008.
+Bull trout redd counts and trend analysis for Quartz Creek (including West Fork Quartz) 1990-2017.